If you are looking to improve your laptop's performance, one of the most effective methods can be to boost graphical performance while gaming.

 Other Tips For Increasing CPU And GPU Performance

-While undervolting is a very effective way of increasing your CPU and GPU performance, there are many other ways to get a boost.
+While undervolting is a very effective way of increasing your CPU and GPU performance, there are many other ways to improve performance for gaming, as well as everyday use.
 Here are some simple tips and tricks to maximize your laptop.